 Scarlet Skunk & Blood Red Fire Cleaner Shrimp

-Similar in nature, the only real difference between the Skunk And Fire Cleaner Shrimp is that the Scarlet Skunk plays nicer with members of its own species.
-So if you are planning on housing several cleaner shrimp, you could go with one of each species, or a couple Scarlet Skunks.
+In terms of similarity, the Skunk and Fire Cleaner Shrimp are closely aligned.
+The primary distinction lies in the Scarlet Skunk’s superior compatibility with members of its own species.
+Consequently, if you intend to house multiple cleaner shrimp, you could opt for one of each species or a couple of Scarlet Skunks.

 4) Conch